We have set up a single point of contact for vulnerable people to ask for the extra help they may need as a result of the coronavirus outbreak.

 - People who have received a letter from the NHS identifying them as high risk

-- those needing food bank support
+- those who need help accessing food support

 - those with no local support from friends or family